Have You Ever Heard of Antelope Canyon?

-As you can see it really isn’t a place you would want to skip, especially as a photographer.
+As you can see, it really isn’t a place you would want to miss out on visiting.
+Especially as a photographer.

-Some stairs have recently been installed in Lower Antelope Canyon which makes getting in and out a little easier but it is still a good few flights to climb and the trek through it is a lot more uneven, rockier and narrower than Upper.
+Some stairs have now been installed in Lower Antelope Canyon which makes getting in and out a little easier.
+But it’s still a good few flights to climb and the trek through it is a lot more uneven, rockier and narrower than Upper.

 The best lighting is in the early hours of the morning.

 Below are some pictures to inspire you and help you get an idea of what’s possible photographically.

 To gain access to both the Upper and Lower canyons, you will need to book through a reputable and authorised tour operator.
 The best way to find one that suits your needs is to do a simple Google search.